 From there, I built my first blog using Blogger at age 15.
-I don’t remember what I posted, much less why I built the blog.
-What I do know is I have started and ditched 4 blogs since then.
+I don’t remember what I posted, much less why I built the blog, but what I do know is I have started and ditched 4 blogs since then.

-Let me clarify.
-I’m no expert on blogging.
-But I can help if you have the same question I did at 15 years old:
+Let me clarify: I’m no expert on blogging.
+But I think I can help if you have the same question I did at 15 years old:

 How do I start a blog?